-Even though I’ve written a book about it, I figured I’d go ahead and write a blog post previewing the basics of how to become a successful freelancer.
+I figured I’d go ahead and write a blog post previewing the basics of how to become a successful freelancer.

 A little about me in case you don’t know: I’ve been freelancing full-time since March 2013, when I quit my desk job.
 I’ve made up to $6.5K a month as a freelancer, selling services such as social media management, digital marketing, and writing.
 I currently work as a freelance writer (I’ve left my marketing days behind me), and I also now make passive income through this blog.

 So let’s dive in to how you can make money freelancing online.

 *There are affiliate links in this post, which means I earn a commission if you choose to purchase through a link I provide (and it doesn’t cost you a penny extra!).
 Thanks for supporting the work I put into this site.*

 What You’ll Need in Order to Make Money Freelancing Online